-While contemporary Fernandeño Tataviam Band of Mission Indians (Tribe) do not collectively own territory, the Tribe’s tribal members exercise economic autonomy through holding jobs within the market economy that are not subject to tribal government regulations.
+While contemporary Fernandeño Tataviam Band of Mission Indians (Tribe) do not collectively own land, the Tribe’s tribal citizens exercise economic autonomy through holding jobs within the market economy that are not subject to tribal government regulations.
 The Tribe has survived despite the loss of its territory and substantial economic displacement and pressure as well as neglect by the federal government.

 In a unique position the Tribe is committed to economic independence.
 Although the Tribe is “In recognition”, the tribal government is beginning to formulate strategic economic development plans.
 The Tribe’s ancestral lands encompass northern Los Angeles County, which has an energetic population and prosperous places to do business.